Goodsprings Ghost Town

 Hours:

-The best way to get to know Goodsprings Ghost Town is by checking out the Goodsprings Pioneer Saloon first.
-Here, you can grab a cold one at Nevada’s oldest saloon, get a lay of the land from your local bartender, and more info on the Goodsprings Historic Walking tour with a map from the gift shop.
+The best way to get to know Goodsprings ghost town is by checking out the Pioneer Saloon first.
+Here, you can fuel up and get a lay of the land from your local bartender.
+Ask about taking the Goodsprings Historic Walking Tour, which explores the Goodsprings General Store, Goodsprings Elementary School, Campbell Stone Cabin, and beyond.

 Admission:

-No admission is required to check out the Goodsprings Pioneer Saloon, or this historic ghost town.
+No admission is required to check out this historic ghost town.